tonethar/IGME-330-Spring-2019/projects/project-1-DRAFT.md

 - **Better** (Go beyond expectations in 2 or more areas) = 95%
 - **Best** (Go significantly beyond expectations in 2 or more areas) = 100%

-<a id="VI"></a>
+<a id="V"></a>

-## VI.
-Submission
+## V. Milestones & Project Submission
-- ZIP and post the completed project and documentation page to to the mycourses dropbox
+  - Get a partner, and post both of your names to the discussion thread in mycourses
-- Post the project to Banjo, and put the link in the mycourses dropbox comments field
+  - Project working prototype - at least 50% or so "done"
+    - see myCourses for due date/time & submission instructions
+    - one submission per team please.
+Make sure both team members' names are included
+  - Final project deliverable - see myCourses for due date/time and submission instructions.
+One submission per team please.
+Again, make sure both team member's names are included